MetaCell/scidash/README.md

 source .env
 ```

-Just a reminder before to go forward that this project requires at least a Python 3.6 version, if this requirement is not satisfied before to further with the procedure ensure you have Python 3.6 (or bigger) installed.
+Just a reminder before going forward that this project requires at least a Python 3.6 version, if this requirement is not satisfied before proceeding further ensure you have Python 3.6 (or bigger) installed.

 #### ***Configure Database***
 In order to configure the database you need the PostgreSQL server installed as per dependencies listed above, then you can proceed with the steps below that will need to be run as postgres user: